Two Roads to a Bitcoin Bank: How Metaplanet's Model Differs from Strategy's

 Three differences are worth understanding, and none of them require a spreadsheet.

 The income looks far lower — but mostly because of the currency.
 Strategy's headline preferred share recently paid north of 11 per cent.
 Metaplanet's pay low-to-mid single digits.
 On the face of it that looks like a chasm, and a casual reader might conclude Strategy is simply more generous.
 The real explanation is geography.
 A dollar-denominated share competes against American government bonds, which themselves pay a meaningful return, so it has to offer a good deal more to stand out.
 A yen-denominated share competes against Japanese savings rates that have sat near zero for years, so even a modest dividend looks attractive to a Japanese saver.
 Measured against their respective home backdrops, the gap is far narrower than the raw numbers suggest.
-This is the single most misunderstood point in the coverage of Metaplanet, and worth holding onto.
+This is the point I see misunderstood most often in the coverage of Metaplanet, and the one I'd hold onto.

 The way the shares reach the market is different.
 Strategy's great advantage is a mechanism that lets it drip its preferred shares into the open market continuously, day after day, which is how it has raised billions.
 That particular tool is not available in Japan in the same form.
 Metaplanet instead relies on a warrant-based structure and sales to selected institutions — effective, but more stop-start.
 The constraint on the Japanese firm has never really been investor appetite; it has been the plumbing for getting the shares out of the door.
 That matters, because it points to where the company has just spent its money.